maxbrixner/pyghost/README.md

 # pyghost

-A simple library and cli tool to pseudonymize and anonymize documents.
+A simple library and CLI to pseudonymize and anonymize documents.
 Pyghost offers

 - A CLI tool and a library.
 - Configurable and extendible matchers and transformers.
 You can write your own matchers and transformers or choose from pre-configured transformers from the pyghost library.
 The latter also includes Spacy-based NLP matchers.